Links of Interest

 www.facebook.com/federalstudentaid: Federal Student Aid Facebook page

 www.score.org: This site offers articles, templates for business plans and financial statements, and online counseling.
 Perfect for those who have little-to-no familiarity with business.

-www.tomwhitestudio.com: Tom White is the sculptor who created the portrait bronze sculpture scene of Judy Svajgr that is in the Children's section of the Wilson Public Library.
+www.tomwhitestudio.com: Tom White is the sculptor who created the portrait bronze sculpture scene of Judy Svajgr that is in the main section of the Wilson Public Library.
 The scene is called "A Heritage of Love & Learning" and we are so lucky to have this at the library.
 Click the link for more information about Tom & his studio.